-Learn why you should become an expat in the Cayman Islands
+Learn why you should become an expat in Cayman Islands

 The Cayman Islands are one of the overseas British territories that have quietly become a major attraction among expats from all over the world.
 The fact that the Cayman Islands are one of the biggest offshore tax havens has only led more expatriates to settle down here over the years.
-A majority of the citizens and settlers in the territory have come here from the United Kingdom, the United States, Jamaica, and Canada, and they so predominantly speak English.
+A majority of the citizens, expat in Cayman Islands and settlers in the territory have come here from the United Kingdom, the United States, Jamaica, and Canada, and they so predominantly speak English.
 A very small section of settlers consists of Spanish citizens and members of the Jamaican Patwa community.

 The Cayman Islands comprise 3 primary islands, namely Grand Cayman, Little Cayman, and Cayman Brac.
 Each of these islands has different attractions of its own.
 So, if you are into Scuba diving or snorkeling, head over to the Grand Cayman.
 If you like deep-sea fishing more, Cayman Brac is the island for you, while wildlife lovers can leave for the Little Cayman.